oracle-livelabs/developer/oracle-health-ai-open-source/ai-speech-genai/ai-speech-genai.md

     ![Oracle Gen AI Key](images/cohere-example-2.png " ")

-    > **Congratulations**, you have completed **OCI Speech with Oracle Gen AI AI Integration** Lab.
+    > **Congratulations**, you have completed **OCI Speech with Oracle Gen AI Integration** Lab.
 The subsequent labs are optional, however, please proceed to the next lab to learn more about **Setup Oracle Digital Assistant**.

 ## Learn More